How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 Example:

-A mechanical engineering student wants to create a prototype for a self-driving robot.
-Instead of asking ChatGPT, “Help me with robotics,” they specify:
+A mechanical engineering student comes up with the idea to build a self-driving robot prototype.
+Rather than simply asking ChatGPT, "Help me with robotics," they specify the task:

 2. Research Smarter With AI

-AI can replace hours of manual research while teaching you to evaluate sources critically.
+AI can replace hours of manual research while teaching you to critically evaluate sources.

 Using Claude for Research: